Falklands War: Argentina

 Selected war correspondents were regularly flown to Port Stanley in military aircraft to report on the war.
 Back in Buenos Aires, newspapers and magazines reported on "the heroic actions of the largely conscript army and its successes".

 Officers from the intelligence services were attached to the newspapers and 'leaked' information corroborating the official communiqués from the government.
-The glossy magazines Gente and Siete Días swelled to 60 pages with colour photographs of British warships in flames—many of them faked—and bogus eyewitness reports of the Argentine commandos' guerrilla war on South Georgia (6 May) and an already dead Pucará pilot's attack on HMS Hermes (Lt.
-Daniel Antonio Jukic had been killed at Goose Green during a British air strike on 1 May).
+The glossy magazines Gente and Siete Días swelled to 60 pages with colour photographs of British warships in flames—many of them faked—and bogus eyewitness reports of the Argentine commandos' guerrilla war on South Georgia (6 May) and an already dead Pucará pilot's attack on HMS Hermes.
+Lt.
+Daniel Antonio Jukic had been killed at Goose Green during a British air strike on 1 May.
 Most of the faked photos actually came from the tabloid press.
-One of the best remembered headlines was "Estamos ganando" ("We're winning") from the magazine Gente, that would later use variations of it.
+One of the best remembered headlines was "Estamos ganando" ("We're winning") from the magazine Gente, that later used variations of it.

 The Argentine troops on the Falkland Islands could read Gaceta Argentina—a newspaper intended to boost morale among the servicemen.
 Some of its untruths could easily be unveiled by the soldiers who recovered corpses.

 The Malvinas cause united the Argentines in a patriotic atmosphere that protected the junta from critics, and even opponents of the military government supported Galtieri; Ernesto Sabato said:

 In Argentina, it is not a military dictatorship that is fighting.
 It is the whole people, her women, her children, her old people, regardless of their political persuasion.
 Opponents to the regime like myself are fighting for our dignity, fighting to extricate the last vestiges of colonialism.
 Don't be mistaken, Europe, it is not a dictatorship that is fighting for the Malvinas; it is the whole nation.

-In the Argentine press, false reports that HMS Hermes was sunk and HMS Invincible had been damaged were circulated after the weekly magazines Gente and La Semana had received information of naval action from an air force officer in the president's office.
+In the Argentine press, false reports that HMS Hermes was sunk and HMS Invincible had been damaged were circulated, after the weekly magazines Gente and La Semana had received information of naval action from an air force officer in the president's office.
 On 30 April 1982 the Argentine magazine Tal Cual showed Prime Minister Thatcher with an eyepatch and the text: Pirate, witch and assassin.
-Guilty!
+Guilty!.

 Three British reporters sent to Argentina to cover the war from the Argentine perspective were jailed until the end of the war.
 The Madres de Plaza de Mayo were even exposed to death threats from ordinary people.